The last time I visited my favorite tea house, I asked my tea master a question.

-That includes minerals endemic to a water supply, additives like chlorine, and even dissolved solids from old pipes.
+That includes minerals endemic to a water supply, additives like fluorine, and even dissolved solids from old pipes.
 Too many minerals and your water is "hard," which can add funky metallic flavors to tea.
 Absolutely pure water like distilled is no good either, tea people claim—it's so bland it can make tea taste dull.
 Water for tea should have a neutral pH so it doesn't turn the tea sour or bitter.
 And it should be freshly boiled, as water that's been boiled again and again can absorb off flavors from the air around it.

 That's a lot to think about before you even pick out a tea to brew.
 And it's a lot of variables to test.
 But a good starting point is the three sources of water most people have at their disposal for brewing tea: tap, filtered, and bottled.